Tango Dancing Polyrhythm/Rubato Style

 Motives for tango dancing

-Motive for dance participants can be outer-oriented, focused on visual appearance to spectators, or inner-oriented, focused on tactile bodily sensations of dancer and partner.
+Motive for dance participants can be outer-oriented, focused on visual appearance to real or imaginary spectators, or inner-oriented, focused on tactile bodily sensations of dancer and partner.
 In addition to dance participants, there are also often non-dancing attendees at tango dancing milongas, whose motive similar to that of audience at ballet: namely, entertainment and socializing.
 That is, they prefer to watch other people dance rather than dance themselves, or they simply listen to music, talk, drink, eat, and otherwise enjoy milonga atmosphere.

-Inner-oriented dancing produces intimate connection between partners.
-Degree of intimacy is somewhere between conversation and sex.
-Term "quasi-sexual connection" emphasizes intimacy of tango dancing connection, especially in close hold, and greater importance of personal compatability between partners with tango dancing than with less intimate social activities, such as conversation or sports.
-Mate-seekers use this quasi-sexual connection to test compatibility for real sexual relationship, and typically care less about dance skills than age, bodily appearance and other factors relevant to mating.
-Experience-seekers are curious regarding inner sexual nature of other people, and may prefer quantity of connections over quality.
-Pleasure-seekers use dancing as surrogate (supplement or substitute) for real sex, and typically prefer repeated connections with reliably good partners.
-Some pleasure-seekers are too old or sick or busy for real sex, others unable to find real sex partner because higher standards for real sex partner than dance partners, others currently in monogamous sexual relationship and not willing to be non-monogamous but nevertheless desirous of quasi-sexual variety, others simply get as much or even more bodily pleasure from tango dancing as from sex.
+Inner-oriented mate-seekers use tango dance connection to test compatibility for sexual intercourse connection, and typically care less about dance skills than age, bodily appearance and other factors relevant to mating.
+Experience-seekers are curious regarding inner nature of other people, and may prefer quantity of dance connections over quality.
+Pleasure-seekers use dancing as surrogate (supplement or substitute) for sexual intercourse or other bodily connections (massage, hugging), and typically prefer repeated connections with reliably good partners.
+Some pleasure-seekers are too old or sick or busy for sexual intercourse, others unable to find partner for sexual intercourse because higher standards for such partners than dance partners, others currently in monogamous sexual relationship and not willing to be non-monogamous but nevertheless desirous of quasi-sexual variety, others simply get as much or even more bodily pleasure from tango dancing as from sexual intercourse or other bodily connections (massage, hugging).

 Dance instructors special case of outer-oriented motive when demonstrating before students, and special case of inner-oriented motive when dancing with individual students and focusing on how student feels in their arms.
-At milongas, instructors typically outer-oriented, advertising performance art skills so as to attract customers, though no reason they cannot additionally have inner-oriented motives (mate-seeking, experience-seeking, pleasure-seeking).
+At milongas, instructors typically outer-oriented, advertising dance skills so as to attract customers, though no reason they cannot additionally have inner-oriented motives (mate-seeking, experience-seeking, pleasure-seeking).

 Mate-seeking dancers sometimes repeat beginner class over and over but never go to milongas, which is perfectly logical: mate-seekers sometimes don't like either tango music or tango dancing, hence would feel out of place at milongas; usually larger percentage of mate-seekers of opposite sex at classes than at milongas; repeating class gives exposure to fresh group of potential mates (unless everyone repeats class).
 Advertising possibility of finding mate is excellent way for instructors to increase attendance at beginner classes.

-Inner-oriented dancers should treat each dance as if it were only opportunity ever to quasi-sexually connect with partner.
+Inner-oriented dancers should treat each dance as if it were only opportunity to ever connect with partner.
 For experience-seekers who constantly seek out new partners, this may be literally true.
 For mate or pleasure seekers, future connections more likely if present connection good.
 Men following traditional tango etiquette should always forgive refusal of cabeceo (invitation), and women should always forgive refusal of mirada (solicitation of invitation), however bad dances may not be forgiven.
 Thus avoid dancing when not feeling in top form or otherwise unable to give 100%.

 Social dancing and sexuality

 Traditional gender roles: feminine seeks pleasure, masculine seeks power to generate pleasure.
 Musicians are masculine, music listeners are feminine.
 Excellence of musician measured by ability to generate pleasure in listener.
 Excellence of listener measured by ability to feel pleasure from music.
 Excellence of man as lover measured by ability to generate sexual pleasure in woman.
 Excellence of woman as lover measured by ability to feel sexual pleasure.
 Excellence of dance leader measured by ability to generate bodily pleasure in partner.
 Excellence of dance follower measured by ability to feel bodily pleasure while partner dancing.
-External appearance does not necessarily correlate with pleasure generated by musician, male lover, dance leader, or with pleasure felt by music listener, female lover, dance follower.
+External appearance does not necessarily correlate with pleasure generated by musician, man lover, dance leader, or with pleasure felt by music listener, woman lover, dance follower.

 Masculine actively creates form, feminine passively adapts to existing form, like water which takes shape of container.
 In the long run, water can erode container into new shape, and feminine in general can eventually control masculine using purely feminine methods.
 Listeners who consistently prefer certain musicians will ultimately cause musicians to accommodate their tastes, without explicitly instructing musicians or even thinking about what is good music.
 Attractive women who prefer certain types of sex and dancing will ultimately cause men to accommodate their tastes, without explicitly instructing men or even thinking about what is good sex or dancing.
 Feminine power acts by moving towards that which causes pleasure and away from that which causes pain (boredom, annoyance).
 Obviously, outside realm of sex and dance, perfectly normal for biological women to act masculine.
 Similarly, biological men take on feminine role when listening to music.
 Loutish listeners with bad taste and unattractive women both lack feminine power, because musicians/men don't care what they want.